There are two types of true camels, the one-hump Arabian variety (the dromedary) and the two-hump Asian variety (the Bactrian).

 A camel pregnancy can last between 12 and 14 months, depending on the season and the availability of food.

 Having a camel means all of your needs will be met.
-You can eat the meat, make clothes with the hair, make shoes with the hide, drink the milk, and fuel a fire with the dung.
+You can make clothes with the hair, make shoes with the hide, drink the milk, and fuel a fire with the dung.

 Twenty-three Bactrian camels were used as pack animals during the few years of the Cariboo Gold Rush in the early 1860s in British Columbia, Canada.
 Though they didn't last long, their name lives on in the province's Camelsfoot Range and Camelsfoot Peak, and in the city of Lillooet's Bridge of the 23 Camels.